DavidVollmers/Ignis/docs/components/headlessUI/Switch.md

   - Ignis.Components.HeadlessUI.SwitchGroup, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Switches are built using the `Switch` component.
+You can toggle your Switch by clicking directly on the component, or by pressing the spacebar while its focused.

 ## Using a custom label

 By default, a `Switch` renders a `button` as well as whatever children you pass into it.
 This can make it harder to